ibm-cloud-architecture/refarch-cognitive-conversation-broker/README.md

 ## Build
 You can clone the repository, and uses the following commands:
 ```
+# Install all the dependencies defined in the package.json
 $ npm install
+# Install angular Command Line Interface for compiling code
+$ npm install -g @angular/cli
+# the previous commands are to prepare the environment

 # to compile the angular code
 $ ng build
 # to test the server with mocha